pastaoficial/cndsteroids/README.md

 ## How it works?

-The plugin creates the command setString, this command asociate the string with a number, later the number identifies the string in another commands
+The plugin creates the command setString, this command asociate the string with a number, later the number will identify the string in another commands

 ![alt tag](doc/setString.png?raw=true)